 Specialist resources are used to aid learning across the school.
-E.g. lower ability reading books, sand timers, behaviour charts with stickers and rewards, visual timetables, traffic light assessments, left handed scissors, support scissors, easy grip rulers, pencil grips and writing slopes.
+For example, Magic Belt reading books (dyslexic support), sand timers, behaviour charts with stickers and rewards, visual timetables, left handed scissors, support scissors, easy grip rulers, pencil grips and writing slopes, work dividers, era defenders, 5 point scales.
+A room has been allocated for sensory needs and small interventions, as well as a sensory garden, a calming outdoor space for learning.
 Further specific specialist equipment is bought or hired according to the needs of the children, as and when they arise.
-All monies used for specialist equipment is utilised from the SEN budget, EHCP allocated budget or from the pupil premium funds of SEN children.
+All monies used for specialist equipment is utilised from the SEND budget, EHCP allocated budget or from the pupil premium funds of children with SEND.